-Dutch glassmakers have long been at the forefront of technological developments that optimise production efficiencies and maximise the industry's profitability.
+utch glassmakers have long been at the forefront of technological developments that optimise production efficiencies and maximise the industry's profitability.

 And among the latest examples of the innovative skills employed by Ardagh Glass personnel at the company's Moerdijk site is the development of a robotic solution to the previously manual task of mould swabbing.

-Since starting production in 1998, the plant at Moerdijk has focused on the high volume manufacture of beer bottles.
-Today, the plant is owned by Ardagh Glass and is one of two factories operated by the diversified international packaging group in the Netherlands.
+Since starting production in 1998, the plant in Moerdijk has focused on the high volume manufacture of beer bottles.
+Today, the plant is owned by Ardagh Glass and is one of two factories operated by the diversified international pack-